SiliconLabs/wiseconnect/examples/snippets/wlan_ble/out_of_box_demo/readme.md

     Also, upgrade the connectivity firmware (NWP firmware) to the latest version to avoid compatibility issues with application binary.
 Download the latest connectivity firmware from [Wiseconnect github repository](https://github.com/SiliconLabs/wiseconnect/tree/master/connectivity_firmware) and refer [Upgrade SiWx91x Connectivity Firmware](https://docs.silabs.com/wiseconnect/latest/wiseconnect-developers-guide-developing-for-silabs-hosts/#upgrade-si-wx91x-connectivity-firmware)  to upgrade the connectivity firmware.

-    If the messages being displayed on the LCD display on WPK indicate versioning information (Si917 OOB Demo v2.0 - as show in the following image)
+    If the messages being displayed on the LCD display on WPK or the serial terminal prints indicate versioning information (Si917 OOB Demo v2.0 - as show in the following image)

     ![OOB initialization screen v2.0](resources/readme/status_lcd1_v2_0.png)